sandbox-bio/sandbox.bio/app/src/tutorials/awk-intro/exercises/Exercise3.md

 }];
 </script>

 For each type of burrito, output the percentage (between 0 and 1) of burritos ordered that included guacamole.
-In those cases, column `$4` will contain the string `Guacamole` (double check this using `grep`).
+In those cases when a burrito contained guacamole, column `$4` will contain the string `Guacamole`.

 <Exercise {criteria} />